greglnelson/react-hooks-typescript-tome/docs/4-state/state.md

 ## Creating Components

-For this task, you will ultimately create 5 new components.
-We have provided you with the skeleton of all 5 components, one additional fully-completed component, and extensive tests for each component.
+For this task, you will ultimately create 3 new components.
+We have provided you with the skeleton of all these components, one additional fully-completed component, and extensive tests for each component.
 We have also added them to the bottom of the `App` component, separated by horizontal rules (`hr` HTML tags).

 You are going to need to edit the components themselves and include them in your `App` component.
 Remember that you can view your website locally by running it with: